gms64/greg_on_data/content/pages/about.md

 ---
-title: About
+title: about
-seo_title: Test SEO
+seo_title: About
-seo_desc: Test SEO Desc
+seo_desc: My personal site on technology, data, and other random musings.
 ---

 Hey, you there.
 No idea how you found this place, but hopefully you find the site interesting.